Distilled Spirits Tax Return

 Over 100 Proof (Gallons).
 Enter the total gallons of bottled or packaged distilled spirits over 100 proof contained in the shipment.

-Note: Per Alcoholic Beverage Tax Regulation 2544, report all alcoholic beverages in wine gallons.
+Note: You must report all alcoholic beverages in wine gallons (Alcoholic Beverage Tax Regulation 2544).
 You can convert liters to wine gallons by multiplying liters by 0.264172.
+Round the resulting figure to the nearest one-hundredth of a gallon (for example, round 1.2345 to 1.23).

-Once you have completed the information for the entry, click the Add button to save the entry and return to the Schedule 242-A screen.
-To add additional entries, click the Add a Record hyperlink or click Next to continue.
+Once you have completed the information for the entry, select Add to save the entry and return to the Schedule 242-A screen.
+To add additional entries, select Add a Record or select Next to continue.

-Claim for Distilled Spirits Excise Tax Exemption on Sale or Delivery to Other Licensed Distilled Spirits Manufacturers/Importers/Wholesalers in California (Schedule 243-B)
+Claim for Distilled Spirits Excise Tax Exemption on Sale or Delivery to Other Licensed Distilled Spirits Manufacturers, Importers, or Wholesalers in California (CDTFA-243-B)

-To manually complete schedule 243-B, click the Add a Record hyperlink and enter the schedule information (refer to the Schedule Information section below for more information).
+To manually complete CDTFA-243-B (schedule), select Add a Record and enter the schedule information (refer to the Schedule Information section below for more information).

-If you uploaded your schedule using the excel workbook, review the transactions, and correct any error(s), if applicable.
+If you uploaded your CDTFA-243-B (schedule) using the CDTFA-240-DS excel workbook, review the transactions, and correct any errors, if applicable.

 Schedule Information